cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   adding the ../lib to that path string.
 Then it expands that string it creates a full absolute path string and the "<<" means to push that string on top of the load path.  this way it can find the location of the classes we write for the test

-The foucs points we need to look at are lines 7 - 9.
+The focus points we need to look at are lines 7 - 9.
 We create a new instance of the Board class on line 7.
 Then on line 8 we check to see if the board was created successfully by checking to see if the board object has been created.
 As well as checking the size of the board on line 9.
 So lets run the test.